-The finite outside option of the lender Z measures the extent of ex post redistribution the Fund is willing to tolerate.
-That is, if Z < 0 the Fund is allowed to accumulate liabilities up
+The finite outside option of the lender Z measures the extent of $ex\ post$ redistribution the Fund is willing to tolerate.
+That is, if Z < 0 the Fund is allowed to accumulate liabilities up to level Z, but it cannot commit to sustain any level lower than Z. Clearly, the level of Z has an important impact on the amount of risk sharing in our environment and it can thus

-&lt;sup>8In contrast, in the IMD economy we assume that, after default with a (low) probability, it is possible to return to the financial market and borrow from private lenders.
+8In contrast, in the IMD economy we assume that after default with a (low) probability it is possible to return to the financial market and borrow from private lenders.
 Private lenders can not collectively commit to a never-lending agreement.
 Weakening the commitment of the Fund, allowing for (low probability) re-entry to the Fund will translate in lower welfare gains, but as long as there exists a Fund contract, its characterization will be the one presented here.
-Nevertheless, a Fund with no-reentry commitment we think is a better design.
+Nevertheless, a Fund with no-reentry commitment is a better design.